 When a Whale Shark Arrives

 The radio chatter on the boats means everyone hears within minutes.
 Boats reroute.
 Divers regroup at the nearest pinnacle.
-On a busy day in season, fifty or more divers can end up in the water around a single whale shark, GoPros first, fins kicking hard, the animal essentially being chased through the blue by a cloud of people trying to film it.
+On a busy day in season, fifty or more divers can end up in the water around a single whale shark, GoPros and selfie-sticks first, fins kicking hard, the animal essentially being chased through the blue by a cloud of people trying to film it.

 What the Reefs Look Like Now